 The annual and final project reports of the active EFRI or ERC award must discuss the impact of the supplemental funding on increasing the participation of underrepresented groups in engineering.
 Accumulated quantitative data on race, gender, and disability are expected.
 The 2019 NSF-NCSES, Women, Minorities, and Persons with Disabilities in Science and Engineering report documents the continuing underrepresentation of women and minorities in engineering disciplines.
-Since its inception, the goal of the REM program has been to open and promote new avenues to increase the participation of underrepresented populations in engineering disciplines, and thereby enhance the development of the U.S. engineering workforce, in accordance initially with the America COMPETES Act and most recently with the American Innovation and Competitiveness Act (AICA; Title III, Section 305).
+Since its inception, the goal of the REM program has been to open and promote new avenues to increase the participation of underrepresented populations in engineering disciplines, and thereby enhance the development of the U.S. engineering workforce.
+This goal is consistent with the American Innovation and Completeness Act (AICA; Title III, Section 305).